5 Must-See Markets in Bangkok

 Permanent shops are mixed with street stalls and a flea market feel at Dalat Rot Fai

-Probably the coolest market in Bangkok, Dalat Rot Fai (sometimes spelled Talad Rot Fai, Talat Rot Fai or Tarad Rod Fi) attracts the city’s hipster crowd with stall after stall of vintage finds, used clothing, handmade products, bars and coffee shops.
-Here you can grab a beer, get a tattoo, buy some second hand shirts and show off your Volkswagon all in the same night.
+Probably the coolest market in Bangkok, Dalat Rot Fai (sometimes spelt Talad Rot Fai, Talat Rot Fai or Tarad Rod Fi) attracts the city’s hipster crowd with stall after stall of vintage finds, used clothing, handmade products, bars and coffee shops.
+Here you can grab a beer, get a tattoo, buy some second-hand shirts and show off your Volkswagon all in the same night.

 Second-hand clothes at Talad Rot Fai

-There are also plenty of electronics accessories, food, gift items and some souvenirs for travellers, but the real draw is simply the market’s atmosphere and people watching.
+There are also plenty of electronic accessories, food, gift items and some souvenirs for travellers, but the real draw is simply the market’s atmosphere and people-watching.
 It’s bigger than you’d expect – probably the largest market I’ve ever been to after Chatuchak, and a great place to just hang out on a Friday night.
 While it’s not far out of the city centre, you also won’t see many foreigners at all but instead will get to check out the country’s young crowd with its unique quirky/retro/cute style.
-You can see more about the market (though it’s mostly in Thai) on its Facebook Page.

-- How to get there: BTS with a short taxi ride or cab it all the way.
+• How to get there: BTS with a short taxi ride or cab all the way.
 If you’re taking the Skytrain get off at On Nut or Udom Station.
-A taxi from there to the market will cost about THB 60 (approx. SGD 2.4).
+A taxi from there to the market will cost about THB 100 – 130 (approx. SGD 3.93 – 5.11).
 If you’re going with people, just take a cab!
 It will be less hassle and cab fares in Bangkok are surprisingly cheap, especially when split between people.

 Khlong Lat Mayom Floating Market (ตลาดน้ำคลองลัดมะยม)